-- Cracks in walls or foundations: These can be indicative of structural problems and potential foundation issues.
+- Cracks in walls or foundations.
+Cracks can be signs of structural problems and potential foundation issues.

 Structural integrity issues can create obstacles with mortgage loan options.
 It is important to consult your mortgage professional about any concerns about effects the condition will have on financing options.

 Electrical and Wiring